cosmos/cosmos-sdk/CONTRIBUTING.md

 Members must:

-* Participate in all or almost all ADR discussions, both on Github as well as in bi-weekly Architecture Review meetings
+* Participate in all or almost all ADR discussions, both on GitHub as well as in bi-weekly Architecture Review meetings
 * Be active contributors to the SDK, and furthermore should be continuously making substantial contributions to the project's codebase, review process, documentation and ADRs